arduino/docs-content/content/hardware/03.nano/boards/nano-esp32/datasheet/datasheet.md

 - CIPO - D11
 - CS - D10

 The SPI controller is by default assigned to the pins above.
-This is connected to the ESP32-S3's **SPI2** controller.

 ### Universal Asynchronous Receiver/Transmitter (UART)